bolpin/humi/README.md

 # TODO

 must-haves:
-- roles for users (admin or partner-grant-manager)
+- roles for users (admin or partner-grant-manager) -- use cancancan?
+- interface for admins to create and edit user roles and partner associations
 - interface to link users to a parnter (or partners?)
 - models for grants, disbursements, donations
 - partner form for donations